-Miami-Dade County Public Schools will transport approximately 35,000 students a day this school year, using a fleet of 999 buses on 800 school-bus routes.
+Miami-Dade County Public Schools will transport more than 60,000 students a day this school year, using a fleet of 1,300 buses on nearly 1,100 school-bus routes.
 The service is for students who live more than two (2) miles from their assigned school and for students with special needs in some instances.

-Before school begins, parents/guardians of all students eligible for bus transportation should log on the BusPlannerWeb and view the bus assignment.
-The information is updated nightly, and a link is provided on the parent portal.
-Parents/guardians are encouraged to check the BusPlannerWeb throughout the school year to obtain the most current information on their children's bus assignment.
+Before school begins, parents/guardians of all students eligible for bus transportation will receive a post card from the school district identifying the student's bus stop and times of pick-up and delivery.
+Information on student bus assignments will be posted on the Parent Portal at www.dadeschools.net.
+The information on bus assignments on the Parent Portal is updated each night.
+Parents/guardians are encouraged to check the Parent Portal throughout the school year to obtain the most current information on their children's bus assignment.

-Parents interested in determining their child's transportation eligibility should contact Ms. Terry Kralievits @dadeschools.net. for information.
+Parents interested in determining their child's transportation eligibility should contact Ms. Terry Kralievits at TKralievits@dadeschools.net. for information.